kgsahil/OrderBook/docs/ARCHITECTURE.md

 **Dependency Inversion:**
 - `MatchingEngine` depends on `IOrderBook`, not `OrderBook`
+- `OrderBookServer` depends on `IOrderBookService`, not `InstrumentManager`
 - High-level modules don't depend on low-level details
+- Enables dependency injection and testability

 ### Other Patterns